 The Liquefied Petroleum Gas or LPG refers to gases such as butane and propane, which are from the refining of crude oil.

-LPG is colorless and odorless, so a smelly agent called “mercaptan” is added so that even a small leak can be detected.
+LPGs are colorless and odorless, which is why a malodourant called “Mercaptan” is added so that even a tiny leak can be detected.

-At room temperature and atmospheric pressure, butane and propane are the form of gases.
+At room temperature and atmospheric pressure, butane and propane are in the form of gases.
 When subjected to light pressure or cooling, they spontaneously liquefy.

-It is through this liquid state they are easy to carry and store.
-LPG is usually stored in containers made of steel or aluminum may vary capacity of 150 grams.
+It is thanks to this liquid state that they are easy to transport and store.
+LPGs are generally stored in steel or aluminum containers with capacities varying from 150 grams. to 3000 Tons.
 3000 Tons.

-There are more than 1000 applications for LPG, butane and propane. now hundreds of millions of people use LPG and depend on it for thousands of commercial, industrial, in transport, in agriculture, in the production of electricity in cooking, in heating and miscellaneous.
+There are over 1000 applications for LPG, butane gas and propane gas.
+Hundreds of millions of people currently use and depend on LPG for thousands of commercial, industrial, transportation, agriculture, power generation, cooking, heating and other applications.